Zane-dev16/Sign-Language-Detector/README.md

 ## Libraries Used
 - **TensorFlow:** Deep learning framework used for building and training machine learning models.
 - **OpenCV:** Computer vision library used for image and video processing.

-## References
-Links to papers, articles, or documentation that guided the project's development.